Type 1.5 LADA 2015

 Anything you’ve learned on your diabetes journey that you’d like to share with the world?

 On this journey I have learned that I am not alone.
-The diabetes community is a strong one and everyone is willing to help, teach, and support one another.
+The diabetes community is a h2 one and everyone is willing to help, teach, and support one another.
 It’s really amazing.
 Don’t be afraid to ask questions and put yourself out there, because thats the best way to learn.
 I approached another woman at the pool just last week because I noticed her Omnipod and Dexcom.
 We sat and talked for an hour about diabetes and our experiences.
 I am so glad I did and she was thrilled to get to share what she has learned over the years.
 Diabetics are the sweetest (literally).

 What may seem like the end is really only the beginning.
-We are capable of so much and made even stronger while faced with challenge and that pertains to diabetes.
+We are capable of so much and made even h2er while faced with challenge and that pertains to diabetes.
 Pay it forward, help others, and help yourself.